R. Kelly Pleads Not Guilty To Charges Of Aggravated Sexual Abuse

 Advertisement

 According to the Chicago Sun Times, Kelly has spent two nights in custody and could possibly post bond today.
-Kelly’s defense attorney, Steven Greenberg, described his client’s finances as “a mess.”
+Kelly’s defence attorney, Steven Greenberg, described his client’s finances as “a mess.”
 After Surviving R. Kelly was released, his record label RCA dropped him.
-Greenberg also told reporters that Kelly owes upwards of $160,000 in unpaid child support and is about to be evicted from his Near West Side studio, where he currently is behind on rent to the tune of $167,000.
+Greenberg also told reporters that Kelly owes upwards of $160,000 USD in unpaid child support and is about to be evicted from his Near West Side studio, where he currently is behind on rent to the tune of $167,000 USD.

 Provided Kelly is able to post the six-figure bond, the singer has been ordered by the judge to surrender his passport, any weapons he may possess, and is forbidden from contacting anyone under 18 or any of the alleged victims and witnesses involved in the case.